-- Data analytics and software engineer manager: responsible for (i) ensuring adherence to our technology roadmap, (ii) developing the features and improvements strategy and (iii) managing our data solutions growth and go-to-market strategy; - Four big data specialists: responsible for testing new data solutions and other tools, components and features of SDP; - Seven system engineers: responsible for creating the coding structure of SDP; - DevOps engineer: responsible for ensuring SDP's infrastructure automation and creating performance indicators; - Two back-end developers: responsible for building and maintaining all of the API layers needed to power the user-facing component of SDP; and - Front-end developer: responsible for the creation and maintenance of the user interface with the SDP.
+- Data analytics and software engineer manager: responsible for (i) ensuring adherence to our technology roadmap, (ii) developing the features and improvements strategy and (iii) managing our data solutions growth and go-to-market strategy; - Four big data specialists: responsible for testing new data solutions and other tools, components and features of SDP; - Seven system engineers: responsible for creating the coding structure of SDP; - DevOps engineer: responsible for ensuring SDP's infrastructure automation and creating performance indicators; - Two back-end developers: responsible for building and maintaining all of the API layers needed to power the user-facing component of SDP: and - Front-end developer: responsible for the creation and maintenance of the user interface with the SDP.

 In addition, our research and development ("R&D") teams serve as the bedrock for innovation, driving product enhancement and the development of new features.
 We believe that these teams will allow us to expand and refine our portfolio of data-centric products, functioning as a hub to attract and retain new talent to power our technology evolution.
-In the six-month periods ended June 30, 2022 and 2021, expenses with R&D accounted for 24.0% and 13.3%, respectively, of our revenues.
 For the years ended December 31, 2021 and 2020, expenses with R&D accounted for 9.4% and 6.4%, respectively, of our revenues.